ctx/ws-session/README.md

 Further explanations can be found under the FILES section in the man page.

-Look at the app and wm folders to see what is already supported or look here: https://github.com/ctx/ws-session/wiki/What-should-work
+Look at the app and wm directories to see what is already supported or look here: https://github.com/ctx/ws-session/wiki/What-should-work

 Use man 7 ws-session to learn how to write new app or wm files or look here: